 The bingeing behavior is also characterized by not being a one-off experience but one that is repeated regularly.
 For a person to be diagnosed as having the disorder, the activity needs to happen at least once a week for three months.

 BED is classified as a mental health disorder and has been included in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) that was published in 2013.
 This publication by the American Psychiatric Association provides an overview of recognised mental health disorders and is used by clinical staff to help them diagnose the different disorders in patients.

 A doctor will help to diagnose the type of disorder that the patient is experiencing.
-Other types of common eating disorders are anorexia nervosa where a person will try to keep their weight at a minimum through refraining from food or over-exercise and bulimia which involves binge eating and then making yourself sick to bring all of the food back up or using laxatives to excrete the food from the body as soon as possible.
+Other types of common eating disorders include anorexia nervosa, in which a person will try to keep their weight at a minimum through refraining from food or over-exercise, and bulimia, which involves binge eating and then making yourself sick to bring all of the food back up or using laxatives to excrete the food from the body as soon as possible.

 Impact of binge eating

 Eating disorders are dangerous to the health of a person suffering from a condition.
 Overeating can cause physical changes in a different way to disorders where a patient may under-eat and malnourish their body.
 The patient can start to gain considerable weight from the extra calories consumed.

 The binge eating patient tends to opt for foods that are high in carbohydrates and can lead to high blood sugar.
 As a result, with the process repeated frequently, the patient can start to expose themselves to major health risks from high blood pressure, type 2 diabetes, cholesterol, heart disease, cancers, and gall bladder disease.